39 Fun Summer Outdoor Activities for Preschoolers

 8. Make A DIY Outdoor Exploring Kits

-Do you want to take playtime outdoors this summer?
+Do you want to have playtime outdoors this summer?
 With this DIY outdoor exploring kit, you can.
 Use this fun guide to help your child create their own exploring kit.
-Fill it with binoculars, magnifying glass, notepad, and more.
+Fill it with binoculars, a magnifying glass, a notepad, and more.

-Tye dye is totally in right now.
-So what better time than now to make tye-dye shirts, towels, pants, you name it.
-If you haven’t tye-dyed before, grab a tye-dye kit or follow the tutorial in the link below.
+Tie-dyeing is totally in right now, so what better time than now to make tie-dye shirts, towels, pants, you name it?
+If you haven’t tie-dyed before, grab a tie-dye kit or follow the tutorial in the link below.

 10. Water Balloon Painting

-Looking for a fun, creative activity your kids will absolutely love?
-Give a go at water balloon painting.
+Are you looking for a fun, creative outdoor activity for kids that they will love?
+Try water balloon painting.
 We all know kids love water balloons.
 Well, imagine if you let them fill them up with paint.
-Then throw them or drop them onto paper.
+Then, throw them or drop them onto paper.
 This fun activity will be a highlight of your child’s summer for sure!

 Grab some water balloons, paper, and paint, and then give this a go!